HShawnSun/MediQA-Model/README.txt

+# Bert-like Models feasibility Exploration on Medical Short-Text Q&A Tasks
 Explored the feasibility of Bert-like models for machine reading comprehension of small text in specialized areas; selected and blended different classes of Bert-like models to pursue better performance on small text data obtained from medical illustration videos;